Magic (supernatural): Judea

 In the Mosaic Law, practices such as witchcraft (קְסָמִ֔ים), being a soothsayer (מְעוֹנֵ֥ן) or a sorcerer (וּמְכַשֵּֽׁף) or one who conjures spells (וְחֹבֵ֖ר חָ֑בֶר) or one who calls up the dead (וְדֹרֵ֖שׁ אֶל־הַמֵּתִֽים) are specifically forbidden as abominations to the Lord.

 Halakha (Jewish religious law) forbids divination and other forms of soothsaying, and the Talmud lists many persistent yet condemned divining practices.
 Practical Kabbalah in historical Judaism is a branch of the Jewish mystical tradition that concerns the use of magic.
 It was considered permitted white magic by its practitioners, reserved for the elite, who could separate its spiritual source from qlippothic realms of evil if performed under circumstances that were holy (Q-D-Š) and pure (טומאה וטהרה).
 The concern of overstepping Judaism's strong prohibitions of impure magic ensured it remained a minor tradition in Jewish history.
 Its teachings include the use of Divine and angelic names for amulets and incantations.
 These magical practices of Judaic folk religion which became part of practical Kabbalah date from Talmudic times.
 The Talmud mentions the use of charms for healing, and a wide range of magical cures were sanctioned by rabbis.
 It was ruled that any practice actually producing a cure was not to be regarded superstitiously and there has been the widespread practice of medicinal amulets, and folk remedies (segullot) in Jewish societies across time and geography.

-Although magic was forbidden by Levitical law in the Hebrew Bible, it was widely practised in the late Second Temple period, and particularly well documented in the period following the destruction of the temple into the 3rd, 4th, and 5th centuries CE.
+Although magic was forbidden by Levitical law in the Hebrew Bible, magic relates to Jewish mysticism, and Gideon Bohak believes magical "technology" could have been widely practised in the late Second Temple period, and in the period following the destruction of the temple into the 3rd, 4th, and 5th centuries C.E.
+Jewish and Samaritan magicians appear in the New Testament, Acts of the Apostles, and also in the works of Josephus, such as Atomos, a Jewish magician of Cyprus (Antiquities of the Jews 20:142).